 Child sexual abuse does not always involve force.
-In some circumstances a child may be manipulated in to believing that they have brought the abuse on themselves, or that the abuse is an expression of love through a process of grooming.
+In some circumstances, a child may be manipulated into believing that they have brought the abuse on themselves, or that the abuse is an expression of love, through a process of grooming.

-Child sexual exploitation is also a form of sexual abuse where offenders use their power (physical, financial or emotional) over a child to sexually or emotionally abuse them.
+Child sexual exploitation is also a form of sexual abuse where offenders use their power - physical, financial, or emotional - over a child to sexually or emotionally abuse them.

 Child sexual exploitation can occur in person or online, and sometimes the child may not even realise they are a victim.

-Who is most at risk of child sexual abuse?
+Children most at risk of sexual abuse

-Who are the common perpetrators of child sexual abuse?
+identify perpetrators of child sexual abuse.

-Perpetrators can include (but are not limited to):
+Perpetrators can include, but are not limited to:

-- a family member.
-This is known as intra family abuse and can include sibling abuse.
+- a family member (this is known as intrafamily abuse and can include sibling abuse)

-- a peer/child 10 years or over
+- a peer or child 10 years or over*

 - a family friend or stranger